Chapter 18: Pre-processing

 @LINEThe current line number

-@MACRO_LINEThe line number macro expansion began
+@MACRO_LINEThe line where macro expansion began

 @MACRO_FILEThe file where macro expansion began